grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/open.md

 # open

 The `open` function opens a file and returns a promise that resolves to a [File](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/fs/file) instance.
-This function loads the file into shared memory space accessible by all Virtual Users (VUs).
-This approach significantly ~reduces the memory footprint~, enabling the handling of large files without overwhelming memory resources.
+Unlike the traditional [open](https://grafana.com/docs/k6/latest/javascript-api/init-context/open/) function, which loads a file multiple times into memory, the filesystem module reduces memory usage by loading the file as little possible, and sharing the same memory space between all VUs.
+This approach signally reduces the memory footprint of your test script, and lets you load and process large files without running out of memory.

 ### Asynchronous Nature